UTSC-CSCC01-Software-Engineering-I/term-group-project-c01w25-project-course-matrix/doc/sprint0/product.md

 We discussed ways to reduce these stress points and identified the need for a centralized tool.
 After considering other potential ideas, like a sports tracking app, we chose to focus on a course planning platform that could significantly improve the academic experience for UTSC students.

 This platform offers immediate and practical benefits for students, addressing common pain points and simplifying the academic journey.
 Course Matrix was designed to be a reliable and intelligent companion for students throughout their time at UTSC.
+### 3. Team organization
+Effective communication is central to our team’s strategy for collaboration.
+We schedule meetings three times a week (Tuesday, Friday, and Sunday) to maintain momentum, discuss progress, and ensure alignment across tasks.